Latostadora/rayjs/README.md

 * DOMElement: a reference to the DOMElement that triggers the execution of the component
 * bus: a reference to an EventBus
+* params: a reference to params added in DOM Element like `data-ray-params` in JSON

 ## Bus